 Once potential candidates have been found, a headhunter will usually interview them in person.
 This is a form of screening to see how the candidate would come across in an interview.
 This is hugely important as a lot of emphasis can be put on cultural fit for compliance officers.

 An interview with a recruiter can be an invaluable resource when it comes to gaining market knowledge and defining rational goals within a given market.
 This is also a good opportunity for the candidate to tell the recruiter what they are expecting out of the process and vice versa.

 The interview may revolve around the core compliance duties in previous jobs along with reasons for leaving previous roles.

 Once a candidate has successfully completed an interview with a recruiter; the latter will forward the former’s CV to the client, but not before editing it and asking the candidate relevant questions to sharpen up the focus on the job they’re applying for.
 Sometimes there’s a lot of information left off a CV that can be vital to an individual progressing to the next interview.
 Sometimes there’s too much information… beware of long, too long CVs!

 Once edited, the resume will be sent off to the client along with detailed notes on how the candidate presented at interview and what the expectations are with any new employment.

-If a candidate is successful, a recruiter will act as a mediator between them and the client so that they are able to come to a final salary and benefits package that works for both parties.
+If a candidate is successful, a compliance recruitment consultant will act as a mediator between them and the client so that they are able to come to a final salary and benefits package that works for both parties.

 Once it’s all done and dusted, and a candidate is placed in the role, a good recruiter will follow up with both parties to see if it has worked out as planned.
 This is important as, this is the best way for a recruiter to learn from either successes or mistakes to better hone their skill of discernment.